The Threshold Blueprint: Start Your North Carolina Micro-School Legally, Unlock State Funding, and Keep 100% of Your Tuition.

 The "2 vs. 3 Family" Legal Matrix

-The most critical and dangerous knowledge gap in North Carolina micro-schooling.
+Add one family too many and your perfectly legal homeschool pod becomes a Class 1 misdemeanor — and no national guide, Etsy template, or Facebook group post explains where that line is.
 Under NC General Statute §115C-563(a), a homeschool can include children from exactly two households.
-The moment you add a third family, you trigger private school registration, mandatory fire marshal inspections, sanitation reviews, and child care licensing rules under §115C-547.
-No national guide, Etsy template, or Facebook group post covers this threshold correctly.
-The kit maps out all three legal pathways — the two-family homeschool pod (minimal paperwork), the church-related school umbrella (groups like CHEF of NC and Grace Community School that provide administrative cover), and full private school registration — in plain English, with side-by-side requirements, costs, and timelines.
+The moment you add a third, you trigger private school registration, fire marshal inspections, sanitation reviews, and child care licensing rules.
+The kit maps all three legal pathways — the two-family homeschool pod, the church-related school umbrella (CHEF of NC, Grace Community School), and full private school registration — side by side, with requirements, costs, and timelines for each.

 The Opportunity Scholarship Funding Roadmap